ruSauron/images-compare/README.md

 ![Mark diff between images](images/3_check_diff.png)

 This code was written almost entirely by Gemini 3.
-The code successfully performs the task I designed it for.
-There are a few minor bugs remaining.
-I will resolve the scaling issue (it went unnoticed before publishing as all images fit on my screen), but other fixes will be addressed next week at the earliest.

 Libraries used:
 * jQuery v3.6.0 | (c) OpenJS Foundation and other contributors | jquery.org/license